KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image22.png"/>
 </p>
-3. Select the .sdm of the PN Junction's structure saved in the previous session and click **OK**.
+3. When you drop the device onto the circuit editor, the device properties will automatically appear.
+First you need to click "Get .sdm File".
+This will open a file explorer window and from here select the sdm file for the device you created previously.In this example, the **Device1.sdm**.
+Click **OK**.
 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image24.png"/>
 </p>